LocalLawMen/.github/profile/README.md

 ## Your Places of Worship
 As TAG entered a cover-up phase, [Mount Calvary Baptist Church in Lexington was massacred](https://github.com/9413d5ff2a0b4f237a264010b65350e7/TAG/blob/master/POW/MCBC/WIKI.md) at the height of its worship services on Sunday April 2nd, 2023.
 To cover up and hide that massacre [additional churches](https://github.com/9413d5ff2a0b4f237a264010b65350e7/TAG/blob/master/POW/) were massacred and funerals were announced to kill anyone who came to pay their respects.

-They have no plans on stopping the massacre of peaceful Americans.
+They have no plans on stopping the massacre of peacefully assembled Americans.

 ## What You Need To Know
 * [How the CIA and FBI Hinder 911](https://github.com/9413d5ff2a0b4f237a264010b65350e7/TAG/blob/master/methods/911.md)